RevaKanojia/Maze.Solver/README.md

   The components of Swing are platform-independent, i.e., swing doesn't depend on the operating system to show the components.
 Also, the Swing's components are lightweight.

 # Conclusion
-  By now I’m sure you understand exactly how our traversal algorithm could generate the path shown in above video.
+  By now I’m sure you understand exactly how our traversal algorithm could generate the path.
 Which is just one of a couple of available paths.
 We learned about some    graph theory, depth-first search, the call stack and how all of it applies to finding a path through a maze.
-I hope y’all enjoyed reading this article as much as I enjoyed writing it!
+I hope You all enjoyed reading this article as much as I enjoyed writing it!